Graves disease is the most common cause of hyperthyroidism.

 The most common causes include

-Graves disease, the most common cause of hyperthyroidism, is an autoimmune disorder (see Autoimmune Disorders of Connective Tissue).
+Graves disease, the most common cause of hyperthyroidism, is an autoimmune disorder Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
+What triggers autoimmune disorders is not known.
+Symptoms vary depending on... read more .
 In an autoimmune disorder, the person's immune system produces antibodies that attack the body's own tissues.
 Usually, the antibodies damage cells and worsen their ability to function.
 However, in Graves disease, the antibodies stimulate the thyroid to produce and secrete excess thyroid hormones into the blood.
 This cause of hyperthyroidism is often hereditary and almost always leads to enlargement of the thyroid.

 Other causes of hyperthyroidism include

-An overactive pituitary gland can produce too much TSH, which in turn leads to overproduction of thyroid hormones.
+An overactive pituitary gland can produce too much thyroid-stimulating hormone, which in turn leads to overproduction of thyroid hormones.
 However, this is an extremely rare cause of hyperthyroidism.

 Most people with hyperthyroidism have an enlarged thyroid gland (goiter).
 The entire gland may be enlarged, or nodules may develop within certain areas.
 If people have subacute thyroiditis, the gland may be tender and painful.